Investing in one of the best keyboards on the market today is a great idea, especially when you're setting up a new home office.

-Setting up a home office requires one of the best keyboards on the market today.
-No, you can't just drop your laptop on your desk and expect to get work done quickly, which you've probably learned after your first day working from home.
+As much as we're all tempted to just drop a laptop on a desk and expect to get work done quickly, doing so is a surefire way to give yourself hunched shoulers and cramped fingers -- which you've probably learned after your first day working from home.

-While many people love compact keyboards, you shouldn't just base your decision on size.
-Two of our seven picks are larger than your average keyboard, with one offering ergonomic improvements to prevent or work around repetitive strain injury, and the other offering mechanical key switches that give a lot of tactile feedback.
+Sizable keyboards can give you sizable benefits, which is why two of our seven picks are larger than your average keyboard, with one offering ergonomic improvements to prevent or work around repetitive strain injury, and the other offering mechanical key switches that give a lot of tactile feedback.

 What are the best keyboards?